Yankees vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Patrick Sandoval starts for the Los Angeles Angels against Anthony Rizzo and the New York Yankees on Tuesday at 9:38 PM ET.
+Shohei Ohtani and Anthony Rizzo will be among the star attractions when the Los Angeles Angels play the New York Yankees on Wednesday at 7:07 PM ET, at Angel Stadium of Anaheim.

-The Yankees are -115 moneyline favorites for this matchup against the Angels (-105).
-The total is 9 runs for the game (with -110 odds on the over and -110 odds to go under).
+The favored Angels have -110 moneyline odds to win against the underdog Yankees, who are listed at -110.
+The contest's over/under has been set at 9 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.